-This fall's election has taken its toll on people around the country and many are responding by renewing a commitment to or newly committing to volunteering in their small communities.
+The COVID-19 pandemic really took its toll on people around the country over the last several years, and many are responding by renewing a commitment to or newly committing to volunteering in their small communities.
 This winter might be a perfect time for you to take your time, talent, and energy and direct it towards volunteering in Bandon for one or more of the many worthy causes.

 The ways your volunteered time benefit others are many and varied, but did you know that it can benefit volunteers of all ages just as much?
 Volunteering helps tie people to the community and widen their support systems; develop social, employment, and general life skills; maintain mental and physical health; and live a longer and happier life.
 For more on the benefits of volunteering, click here.